ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 For example, the RD% from the above example is :math:`\frac{(280/1000) - (150/1000)}{280/1000} = 0.46` or 46%

 We interpret this by saying breastfeeding was responsible for 46% of HIV infections among children born to, and breastfed by, HIV-infected mothers (the exposed).
 Note that this does not mean that breastfeeding is responsible for 46% of HIV infections among children born to HIV-infected mothers.
 Measures of effect tell us only about the additional risk of disease among exposed individuals (here, children of HIV-infected mothers who were breastfed) compared with unexposed individuals.
 In order to estimate how important breastfeeding is as a risk factor for HIV in the target population (here, children born to HIV-infected mothers), we would also need to have information on how common the risk factor is in the population (i.e., what proportion of children born to HIV-infected mothers are breastfed), see next section.
 The RD% is sometimes also called the *attributable fraction in the exposed*, or the *aetiologic fraction in the exposed*.

+Ratios versus differences: which is more appropriate?
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Ratio measures and difference measures tell us very different things.
+Ratio measures are used to summarise the strength of association between a risk factor and an outcome.
+Difference measures, on the other hand, are used to summarise how much more disease is experienced by a group exposed to a risk factor of interest compared to an unexposed group.
+Assuming that the association between risk factor and disease is causal, difference measures can be used to estimate how much of a disease among the exposed can be attributed to exposure, or could be prevented by eliminating the risk factor.
+Note these measures only relate to the exposed group.

+Difference measures relating to the whole population tend to be more useful and thus more widely used.
+These population difference measures, also called measures of impact.
+It is important to realise that ratios and differences can result in very different interpretations.
+For example, if an association between a risk factor and disease outcome is very strong in a particular group (high relative risks), but the outcome is relatively uncommon in this group, a big increase in risk will result in a modest increase in cases.
+Alternatively, if the outcome is common among a group, a small relative risk can lead to a large increase in cases.
+Ratio measures are most useful for determining which risk factors are most strongly associated with disease, whereas difference measures are more useful for estimating the public health importance of different risk factors.

 Population Attributable Fraction (PAF)